networknext/next/sdk/docs/source/hosting_in_aws.rst

 To use this autodetection, simply pass in a datacenter of "" to *next_server_create* when you run on AWS, while making sure that NEXT_DATACENTER environment variable is also not set, as it overrides whatever datacenter string you pass in.

 Important note.
-On AWS, it's not possible to look up the network next datacenter directly from the availability zone, because it's potentially different on different customer accounts.
+On AWS, it's not possible to look up the network next datacenter directly from the availability zone, because it's potentially different on different AWS accounts.
 Instead, we use the account independent AZID, which is guaranteed to be the same across all accounts.

 Please see this article for more details: https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html